qtvhao/course-management-module/docs/TDD-Guide.md

 #### Application Layer

 1. Use Cases:
-	•	Write tests for CreateCourseUseCase, UpdateCourseUseCase, and DeleteCourseUseCase.
+	- Write tests for `CreateCourseUseCase`, `UpdateCourseUseCase`, and `DeleteCourseUseCase`.
-	•	Test edge cases (e.g., duplicate course ID).
+	- Test edge cases (e.g., duplicate course ID).

 2. Command Handlers:
-	•	Ensure handlers correctly process commands and interact with the domain and infrastructure layers.
+	- Ensure handlers correctly process commands and interact with the domain and infrastructure layers.
-	•	Mock repositories to isolate tests.
+	- Mock repositories to isolate tests.

 3. Query Handlers:
-	•	Test that queries like GetCourseByIdQuery return accurate data.
+	- Test that queries like `GetCourseByIdQuery` return accurate data.

 #### Infrastructure Layer

 1. Repositories:
-	•	Write tests for EloquentCourseReadRepository and EloquentCourseWriteRepository:
+	- Write tests for `EloquentCourseReadRepository` and `EloquentCourseWriteRepository`:
-	•	Test CRUD operations with a test database.
+	- Test CRUD operations with a test database.
-	•	Use migrations to ensure the database schema matches expectations.
+	- Use migrations to ensure the database schema matches expectations.
-	•	Example test:
+	- Example test:

 ```php
 public function testRepositorySavesAndRetrievesCourse() {
     $course = new Course('course-id-1', 'TDD Basics', '2 hours');